nim-works/phy/passes/lang0.md

 conversions, and arithmetic operations, but generally stays close to VM bytecode.

-Procedures are split into continuations.
-They need to be ordered such that all continuation exits (except for `Loop`) describe forward jumps.
-One (and only one) continuation must be the "return" continuation.

 ```grammar
 type_id ::= (Type <int>)
 type ::= (Int size:<int>)